Liminova/liminova.github.io/blog/litctf-2024-kuwahara.md

 I was invited to play [Lexington Informatics Tournament CTF 2024](https://lit.lhsmathcs.org/) with Liminova.
-This is my first time playing CTF, and while we did not win, we had two first-solves, one of which is titled `Kawamura`, the problem you're reading about now.
+This is my first time playing CTF, and while we did not win, we had two first-solves, one of which is titled `Kuwahara`, the problem you're reading about now.

 ## The challenge